-The development plan musteek to achieve the followingobjectives
+The development plan must seek to achieve the following objectives:

-- To maximise the social, economic and environmental 'return' of public land assessed ensure the economic viability of the project. - To facilitate the increase in the number of social housing dwellings. - To deliver an energy efficients sustainable and high quality development that contributes to the longevity of housing stock and reduces theost of living. - To create safe buildings and spaces throughout the site. - To respond to the features of the site, such as context, aspect, topography and significant vegetation. - To integrate with the surrounding area by responding to the public realm and existing networks and delivering 'good neighbour' outcomes. - To achieve dwelling diversity across the site to meet the current and future neads the community. - To create a series of seprate building forms at the upper level to provide a sense of spaciousness. - To balance issues of equity in the successful delivery of social and private housing that is 'tenureblind'. - To provide retail, commercial or community user a scale that to meets an identified local need or stimulate local activity and articipation - To prioritise pedestrian and bicycle access within the site. - To establish legible access and address points for the site, buildings and spaces, including defining private, communal and publicpaces. - To fostersocial connections between residents and the wider community. - To provide high levels of residential amenity and liveability. - To provide landscaping and communal open space that is resilient and enhances the sense of place, sustainability and liveability of the site and local area. - To deliver buildings and spaces that are accessible and practical for people of all abilities and adaptable to respond to the future needs of residents. - To provide buildings and spaces accessible to people with disability in accordance with the Disability Discrimination Act (DDA).

-To ensure that Crime Prevention through Environmental Design (CPTED) design principles are used to determine the siting of buildings, access ways and dwelling
+- To maximise the social, economic and environmental 'return' of public land assets. - To facilitate the increase in the number of social housing dwellings. - To deliver a sustainable and high quality development that contributes to the longevity of housing stock and reduces the cost of living. - To create safe buildings and spaces throughout the site. - To respond to the features of the site, such as context, aspect, topography and significant vegetation. - To integrate with the surrounding area by responding to existing or preferred neighbourhood character, enhancing the public realm and existing networks and delivering 'good neighbour' outcomes. - To achieve dwelling diversity across the site to meet the current and future needs if the community. - To balance issues of equity in the successful delivery of social and private housing that is 'tenure blind'. - To provide retail, commercial or community uses to meet an identified local need or stimulate local activity and participation. - To prioritise pedestrian and bicycle access within the site. - To establish legible access and address points for the site, buildings and spaces, including defining private, communal and public spaces. - To foster social connections between residents and the wider community. - To provide high levels of residential amenity and liveability. - To provide landscaping and communal open space that is resilient and enhances the sense of place, sustainability and liveability of the site and local area. - To deliver buildings and spaces that are accessible and practical for people of all abilities and adaptable to respond to the future needs of residents. - To provide buildings and spaces accessible to people with a disability in accordance with the Disability Discrimination Act (DDA). - To ensure that Crime Prevention through Environmental Design (CPTED) design principles are used to determine the siting of buildings, access ways and dwelling design.